 Does your living room have blankets scattered all over the chair and couches?
 Looking for an inexpensive way to display them stylishly?

-Blanket ladders are cozy, cute and functional for space.
+Blanket ladders are cozy, cute, and functional for space.
 They’re great to store and have your blankets on hand attractively and practically.
 Moreover, they’ll provide a cozier feel to your living room.

 Fortunately, making a DIY blanket ladder is on-trend and straightforward.
-You can quickly and easily build this high-end-looking ladder for blanket without spending a fortune.
+You can quickly and easily build this high-end-looking ladder for a blanket without spending a fortune.